sageind/HistorianWeb/README.md

 # HistorianWeb
 A single page web based version of the Historian application initially launched for Android to view "This day in history data".
-- Events, births, deaths & holidays scrollable instead of tabs for Android browser compatibility.
+- Events, births, deaths & holidays tabs.
 - Asynchronous fetching of data from the Wikipedia API to show various Historical data for each day.
 - Dynamic URL generation based on the current date for all the categories.
-- Cosmo Bootstrap theme from Bootswatch for styling the user interface.

 Dec 2025